Alamosaurus

 Description

-Its existence is extremely significant as it was one of the few giant sauropodomorphs to thrive in North America during the final days of the dinosaur age, an era when Tyrannosaurus and Triceratops roamed the land.
+As one of the few giant sauropods to thrive in North America at the very end of the age of dinosaurs—an era when Tyrannosaurus and Triceratops roamed—its existence is incredibly important.

-Sauropodomorphs, famously represented by dinosaurs like Brachiosaurus, originated in the Triassic and reached their peak in the Late Jurassic.
+Sauropods, famous for dinosaurs like Brachiosaurus, first appeared in the Triassic and reached their peak in the Late Jurassic.

-The once-global population of sauropodomorphs began to decline drastically, with the exception of species in South America.
+The sauropods that had once spread across the globe began to drastically decline, with the exception of species in South America.

-However, Alamosaurus was the dinosaur that, undeterred by this adversity, remained rooted in its ancient homeland of North America.
+However, Alamosaurus is the dinosaur that, defying this adversity, took root in North America—the ancient homeland of its ancestors.

-Alamosaurus is classified as a titanosaur in the Saltasauridae family.
-It had long forelimbs and a thick neck, giving it a body shape similar to Brachiosaurus.
+Alamosaurus is classified in the family Saltasauridae within the titanosaurs.
+It had relatively long forelimbs and a thick neck, giving it a body shape similar to Brachiosaurus.

 It had a body shape similar to Brachiosaurus.

-However, fossils discovered in recent years suggest it may have reached 30m in length and 50 tons in weight, indicating it might have been one of the largest dinosaurs in history.
+However, recent fossil discoveries suggest it reached lengths of 30 meters (98 feet) and weights of 50 tons, indicating it may have been one of the largest dinosaurs in history.

-Therefore, the reality is that its detailed appearance and exact size remain unclear.
+As a result, the reality is that its detailed appearance and exact size remain largely unclear even today.

 A Unique Habitat and the “Alamosaurus Fauna”

-Alamosaurus, as if to avoid competition with them, was distributed in the dry, inland plains of the southwest (like Utah and Texas) where those dinosaurs were less common.
+As if to avoid competition with them, Alamosaurus was distributed in the more arid, inland plains of the southwest (such as Utah and Texas), where those other dinosaurs were scarce.

-It was distributed in the dry, inland plains of the American Southwest.
+It was distributed in the arid inland plains of the American Southwest.

-This unique ecosystem is sometimes called the “Alamosaurus fauna,” and fossils of the giant pterosaur Quetzalcoatlus have also been found there.
+This unique ecosystem is known as the “Alamosaurus fauna,” and fossils of the giant pterosaur Quetzalcoatlus have also been found sharing its skies.

 The South American Immigrant Theory

-Based on its close relatives, its habitat, and the long “gap” in the North American fossil record where no sauropodomorphs were found before Alamosaurus, it is speculated that its ancestors likely migrated from South America via a temporary land bridge.
+Given its close relatives, its habitat, and the long “gap” (hiatus) where no sauropod fossils are found in North America prior to Alamosaurus, it is widely theorized that its ancestors likely migrated from South America across a temporarily connected land bridge.

-Due to its exceptionally massive body, it is believed that an adult Alamosaurus had virtually no natural predators.
+Because Alamosaurus possessed such an extraordinarily massive body, it is believed that fully grown adults had virtually no natural enemies.

-A single adult was likely the largest and strongest dinosaur in Late Cretaceous North America, an animal that even an adult Tyrannosaurus could not easily take down.
+As a single individual, it was likely the absolute largest and strongest dinosaur—and animal—on the North American continent at the end of the Cretaceous, presenting a target that even an adult Tyrannosaurus could not easily take down.

-Of course, only a tiny fraction of individuals would have survived to that size.
-Juveniles, young individuals, or weakened ones would certainly have been preyed upon by Tyrannosaurus and other carnivores.
+Of course, only a tiny fraction of individuals survived to reach that size, and juveniles, young adults, or weakened individuals would certainly have been preyed upon by carnivores like Tyrannosaurus.

-One of the biggest mysteries surrounding Alamosaurus is the theory that it “might have survived the great extinction.”
+One of the greatest mysteries surrounding Alamosaurus is the theory that they “might have survived the great mass extinction.”

-In 2011, researchers from the University of Alberta, Canada, dated an Alamosaurus femur excavated in New Mexico.
-The results estimated it to be 64.8 million years old—700,000 years after the K/Pg boundary—suggesting the possibility that they survived the mass extinction.
+In 2011, researchers from the University of Alberta in Canada radiometrically dated an Alamosaurus femur excavated in New Mexico.
+The results estimated it to be from 64.8 million years ago—700,000 years after the K-Pg boundary—suggesting the possibility that they survived the mass extinction event.

-Alamosaurus, with its massive size and mysterious ecology—having survived (perhaps) to the very end of the dinosaur age—continues to fascinate many researchers today.
+With its massive body and its mysterious ecology as a dinosaur that (perhaps) lived on past the end of the age of dinosaurs, Alamosaurus continues to fascinate researchers today.